David Wilcox (Canadian musician): Career

 Wilcox's next album to be released was yet another compilation of previously recorded successes and was part of Capitol Records' series Over 60 Minutes with...

 In the late 1980s, Wilcox moved away from his past raw live-in-the-studio approach, to a more produced synthesizer and drum program modern rock sound.
 The album Breakfast at the Circus (1987) featured "Layin' Pipe", "The Song He Never Wrote", sounding like a Wilcox tribute to his excessive side.
 After more tours, he returned with 1989's The Natural Edge.
 It featured the title track, "The Natural Edge", the sweet anthemic pop of "Lay Down in Your Arms", "Ivory Tower", "Pop Out World", and the leadoff track "Still Life".

 In 1993, Wilcox released his next album, a box set titled, The Collected Works 1977–1993.
 It featured live versions of "That Hypnotizin' Boogie" and "Trip Out Tonight".
 It also featured unreleased material such as "Needle in a Haystack" and "The Groove".

 Thirteen Songs, released in 1996, featured acoustic-based music played with a small band.
 The album, recorded at Metalworks Studios in Mississauga, Ontario, features sax-and-organ jazz ("Rainy Night Saloon"), country storytelling ("Shotgun City") and deep blues ("Three Past Midnight").
 Wilcox released Greatest Hits Too in 1997, with much of the album being produced by Wilcox.

 Colin Linden produced the album Rhythm of Love which was released on Stony Plain Records.
 It featured "Play That Guitar Rag", "Easy Like Rain" and "Rattlesnakin' Daddy".
-In 2003 Wilcox released Rockin' the Boogie: The Best of Blues and Boogie, featuring much of his best-known work.
+In 2003, Wilcox released Rockin' the Boogie: The Best of Blues and Boogie, featuring much of his best-known work.
 In 2007, Wilcox released Boy in the Boat.

-In 2013 David was featured with James Burton Albert Lee and Amos Garrett in a concert which was later released as the live CD "Guitar Heroes" on Stony Plain.
+In 2013, Wilcox was featured with James Burton, Albert Lee and Amos Garrett in a concert which was later released as the live album Guitar Heroes on Stony Plain.
 That summer he also performed at the TD Kitchener Blues Festival.